dennmuel/custom-packs/CONTRIBUTING.md

 PR's should ideally be rebased on the current state of master.

+Please sort packs you edited alphabetically by using `deck.py edit -a packs/the-pack.json`.

 ## Writing Tips

 There's only one absolutely mandatory thing: Black cards must have as many blank characters (`_`) as it takes white cards to answer it.